fvidak01/selenium-testing-template/README.md

 -   BINARIES

     -   defaults to nothing, which looks for default install location for used OS (ProgramFiles(and x86) for Windows or Applications for MacOS)
-    -   `custom` uses path in builder.ts, requires setting up
+    -   `custom` uses path in defaultEnvs.ts, requires setting up

 -   UI